flatcar-archive/flatcar-docs/os/booting-on-rackspace.md

-# Running Flatcar Linux on Rackspace
+# Running Flatcar Container Linux on Rackspace

-These instructions will walk you through running Flatcar Linux on the Rackspace OpenStack cloud, which differs slightly from the generic OpenStack instructions.
-There are two ways to launch a Flatcar Linux cluster: launch an entire cluster with Heat or launch machines with Nova.
+These instructions will walk you through running Flatcar Container Linux on the Rackspace OpenStack cloud, which differs slightly from the generic OpenStack instructions.
+There are two ways to launch a Flatcar Container Linux cluster: launch an entire cluster with Heat or launch machines with Nova.

 ## Choosing a channel

-Flatcar Linux is designed to be updated automatically with different schedules per channel.
+Flatcar Container Linux is designed to be updated automatically with different schedules per channel.
 You can [disable this feature](update-strategies.md), although we don't recommend it.
 Read the [release notes](https://flatcar-linux.org/releases) for specific features and bug fixes.

 <div id="rax-images">
   <ul class="nav nav-tabs">